Malaysian Bahá’í News/Volume 8/Issue 4/Text

 A happy group at the Winter School from all over Malaysia with Ghodrat from Indonesia (fifth from the right).

 Almost from the moment that Liz Gibson touched down at the airport in Kuala Lumpur in September 1970 she was whisked into activities throughout Malaysia.
-Mysteriously, vacancies appeared on all sorts of committees — and before long, Liz was serving on the National Teaching Institute churning out reams of beautiful deepening material for the whole country.
+Mysteriously, vacancies appeared on all sorts of committees and before long, Liz was serving on the National Teaching Institute churning out reams of beautiful deepening material for the whole country.
 The National Teaching Committee got itself a director of operations who was also a front line worker when Liz was appointed on it.
-From Riḍván 1972 until Feb.
+From Ridvan 1972 until Feb.
 '73 when she had to leave to join her husband in Saigon, Liz served as the assistant secretary in the National Spiritual Assembly of Malaysia, and travelled extensively both within and outside the country.
 Her efficiency, generosity, hospitality and capacity for work was a by-word in the country, both in the cities and villages and even among the aborigines for whom she had a very special place.
 Nothing was ever too much trouble for Liz.
 If she could do it, she did it, and there was very little she could not do!

 Malaysia will never forget the services of Douglas and Elizabeth Gibson, and extend greetings to them and their children Peter, Debbie and little Angela in Vietnam, where the family is now reunited.

-CD2 Pre-Dek Institute
+The Pre-Dek Institute[edit]

-An experiment in grass-root consolidation.
+An experiment in grass-root consolidation[edit]

 When the National Spiritual Assembly was presented the plea of the Bahá’í children of 10-14 years old, it decided to launch the Pre-Dek Institute in West Malaysia, from Dec.
-2nd to 6th 1972 (pre-dek standing for predeclaration age).
+2nd to 6th 1972 (pre-dek standing for pre-declaration age).
 It was held in Penang in a large bungalow near the sea in Tanjong Bungah.

 This was the first time in the history of Malaysia and probably even in S.E.
 Asia that such an institute was being organised.
-A.BM.
+A.B.M.
 Betty Fernandez and Shantha Sundram were in charge of this project and began looking around for some of Malaysia's most experienced children's class teachers.

 Isaac de Cruz and his wife Pauline of Seremban were appointed "Papa and Mama" of the Institute, R. Ganesan of Alor Star, Lily Chinniah of Kuala Lumpur, Koh Ai Leen of Malacca and Lily Ng of Seremban happily agreed to be the teachers and to prepare special lessons for the Institute.

-The principal, Isaac de Cruz (right) briefing his ‘faculty’ at the pre-dek institute.
-(Left to right) Koh Ai Leen, Lily Ng, Ganesan.
-Lily Chinniah.
+The principal, Isaac de Cruz (right) briefing his 'faculty' at the pre-dek institute.
+(Left to right) Koh Ai Leen, Lily Ng, Ganesan, Lily Chinniah.

-There were only five boys among the nineteen predekkers, and they came from Alor Star.
-Butterworth, Penang and Malacca.
+There were only five boys among the nineteen pre-dekkers, and they came from Alor Star, Butterworth, Penang and Malacca.

-Devotionals started daily at 8-00 a.m. after a sumptuous breakfast, then the teachers took turns to teach their subjects: The Three Central Figures, the Administrative Order, Bahá’í Obligations, Bahá’í Laws, History, and Pattern of Bahá’í Life.
-The children were like sponges absorbing knowledge and asking questions.
+Devotionals started daily at 8-00 a.m. after a sumptuous breakfast, then the teachers took turns to teach their subjects: The Three Central Figures, the Administrative Order, Pattern of Bahá’í Life.
+The children were Bahá’í Obligations, Bahá’í Laws, History, and like sponges absorbing knowledge and asking questions.
 They were so full of spirit that the teachers had a time keeping up with them!
 Every now and then they had to refer to the books to give the exact answers!

 Evening outings included visits to the beach, aquarium, waterfall gardens and a Taoist snake temple, all of which were thoroughly enjoyed.